Najeeb223/Najeeb223/README.md

-Here’s a refined and professional GitHub README tailored for your **current phase as a Java Spring Boot developer** — it keeps your authenticity while signaling your progression clearly to recruiters and collaborators:

----

 # 👨‍💻 Hi, I'm Najeeb Yusuf Abdi

 💡 **Java & Spring Boot Developer** | 🌍 Building impactful apps for South Africans